-In 2020, the City of Columbia's transportation emissions were the lowest of all inventory years, due to COVID-19 transportation changes.
-This accounts for most of the change between 2019 and 2020 emissions.
+In 2020, the City of Columbia's transportation emissions were the lowest of all inventory years, due to the impact of COVID-19 on transportation.
+This accounts for most of the change between 2019 and 2020 emissions inventories.
 All other sectors were similar in 2019 and 2020.